 Figure 1 shows a typical heat map as described by Weinstein.
-The most popular bioinformatics software for producing this graphic was documented by Eisen et al. (1998).
-That article, which describes a cluster heat map program, was the third most cited article in PNAS as of July 1, 2008 (PNAS 2008).
+The most popular bioinformatics software for producing this graphic is documented in Eisen et al. (1998).
+The Eisen paper, which describes a cluster heat map program, was the third most cited article in PNAS as of July 1, 2008 (PNAS 2008).

-The "debut" to which Weinstein refers is possibly a debut in the biology literature, but it certainly is not a debut in the statistical literature.
+The "debut" Weinstein refers to is possibly a debut in the biology literature, but it certainly is not a debut in the statistical literature.
 The components of this display have a long history in statistical graphics.
 The biological references give little indication of the background for the underlying ideas required to construct a heat map.
-In this article we trace the lineage of the heat map and show what elements were ultimately integrated in the display that biologists finally adopted.
+In this article, we trace the lineage of the heat map and show what elements were ultimately integrated in the display that biologists finally adopted.